sqlballs/mSQLg2c/modules/04-ImprovementsInSQLOnTheMicrosoftAzurePlatform.md

 - <a href="https://learn.microsoft.com/en-us/azure/azure-sql/managed-instance/service-endpoint-policies-configure?view=azuresql">Endpoint policies</a> allow you to configure which Azure Storage accounts can be accessed from a SQL Managed Instance subnet.
 Grants an extra layer of protection against inadvertent or malicious data exfiltration
 - <a href="https://learn.microsoft.com/en-us/azure/azure-sql/managed-instance/instance-pools-overview?view=azuresql">Instance pools</a> are a convenient and cost-efficient way to migrate smaller SQL Server instances to the cloud
 - <a href="https://learn.microsoft.com/en-us/azure/azure-sql/managed-instance/managed-instance-link-feature-overview?view=azuresql">Managed Instance link</a> gives you an online replication of SQL Server databases hosted anywhere to Azure SQL Managed Instance
-- <a href="https://learn.microsoft.com/en-us/azure/azure-sql/managed-instance/managed-instance-link-feature-overview?view=azuresql">Maintenance window advance notifications for databases</a> allows you to configure a non-default maintenance window, and recieve advanced notifications of maintenance
+- <a href="https://learn.microsoft.com/en-us/azure/azure-sql/managed-instance/managed-instance-link-feature-overview?view=azuresql">Maintenance window advance notifications for databases</a> allows you to configure a non-default maintenance window, and receive advanced notifications of maintenance
 - <a href="https://learn.microsoft.com/en-us/azure/azure-sql/managed-instance/log-replay-service-migrate?view=azuresql">Migrate with Log Replay Service</a> allows you to migrate databases from SQL Server to SQL Managed Instance by using Log Replay Service
 - <a href="https://learn.microsoft.com/en-us/sql/azure-data-studio/extensions/sql-database-project-extension-sdk-style-projects">You can now use Microsoft.Build.Sql for SDK-style SQL projects</a> in the SQL Database Projects extension in Azure Data Studio or VS Code.
 SDK-style SQL projects are especially advantageous for applications shipped through pipelines or built in cross-platform environments
 - <a href="https://learn.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-service-broker">There is new support for cross-instance message exchange</a> using Service Broker on Azure SQL Managed Instance